-GIB AM is a signatory of the UN Principles of Responsible Investment (PRI) and aims to align with the initiative in reporting our activities and progress, in order to be accountable for our sustainable investment goals.
+GIB AM is a signatory of the UN PRI and aims to align with the initiative in reporting our activities and progress, in order to be accountable for our responsible investment goals.
 This includes disclosing how ESG issues are integrated within our investment practices, reporting on progress on engagements, raising awareness amongst the investment community, and providing transparency to investors in meeting their ESG aims.

-GIB AM abides by the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) in reporting on the climate-related financial risks facing our organisation.
-We aim to publish robust and comprehensive disclosures in line with regulatory and industry standards, including PRI principle 63.
+GIB AM abides by the recommendations of the Task Force on Climate-related Financial Disclosures in reporting on the climate-related financial risks facing our organisation.
+We aim to publish robust and comprehensive disclosures in line with regulatory and industry standards, including UN PRI principle 63.